vinaymundada27/vinaymundada27.github.io/about.md

 ---

 <p class="message">
-  Hey there!
-This is my Tech Blog
+  this is the about page
 </p>